loomnetwork/plasma-erc721/README.md

 Please note different directories have different licenses.
 Please see license file in each folder respectively

-All derivitive works of this code must incluse this copyright header on every file
+All derivative works of this code must include this copyright header on every file
 ```
 // Copyright Loom Network 2018 - All rights reserved, Dual licensed on GPLV3
 // Learn more about Loom DappChains at https://loomx.io
-// All derivitive works of this code must incluse this copyright header on every file
+// All derivative works of this code must include this copyright header on every file
 ```

 * server directory -> GPLv3 [License](plasma_cash/License.md)